-• Tardiness to Class
+Tardiness to Class

-Students may be counted tardy if they are not in their assigned seat by the beginning time for class.
+Students may be counted tardy if they are not in the classroom before the bell rings for the start of class.
 Tardies to class will be recorded by the classroom instructor.
 Consequences for tardies will be assigned according to the number of incidents recorded by the classroom teacher and may include ALC or detentions.
-Any student more than 10 minutes late to class will be counted as absent, and may subsequently be counted as truant.

-• Telephone Use
+Telephone Use

-In the event of an emergency, to be determined by the administration, it is possible that your child may be called out of class; however, the preferred means of communication would be a message to be delivered to your child.
-HWMS will not impede the educational process and call your child out of class to take a telephone call.
-The telephones at Haysville West Middle School are for business purposes only.
+In the event of an emergency, to be determined by the administration, it is possible that your child may be called out of class; however, the preferred means of communication would be a message to be delivered to your child through the office.
+HMS will not impede the educational process and call your child out of class to take a telephone call.
+The telephones at HaysvilleMiddle School are for business purposes only.

-• Visitors
+Visitors

-All visitors to HWMS must check in at the office and register for a visitor badge.
+All visitors to HMS must check in at the office and register for a visitor badge.

-• Weather
+Weather

-When inclement weather causes the school to close, it will be announced on the following radio stations between the hours of 6:00 a.m. and 8:00 a.m.
-Radio stations are KFDI AM 1070 & FM 101.3, KTHR 107.3, KZCH 96.3, B98 98.3, and KZSN 102.1.
-All scheduled extra-curricular and co-curricular school activities will be cancelled on days when school is closed for inclement weather.
+When inclement weather causes the school to close, it will be communicated through our local media outlets and our automated parent notification system.
+Please make sure your PowerSchool account is updated regularly to ensure accuracy.
+All scheduled extra-curricular and co-curricular school activities will be canceled on days when school is closed for inclement weather.
 School closing information can also be found at www.usd261.com/services and click on the School Closings link.
-We will also use the schoolmessenger system when applicable.

-HWMS Behavior & Discipline Policy
+HMS Behavior & Discipline Policy

-• School-wide Discipline Plan
+School-wide Discipline Plan

 All student conduct expectations noted in this section apply to students while they are on school district property and at any school sponsored activity, including those contests being held at another school.
-The HWMS discipline policy is based on mutual respect among administrators, staff, teachers, students, and parents while grounded in the philosophy of Positive Behavior Intervention Support (PBIS) system.
+The HMS discipline policy is based on mutual respect among administrators, staff, teachers, students, and parents while grounded in the philosophy of Positive Behavior Intervention Support (PBIS) system.
 The primary purpose of this discipline policy is to ensure a safe and orderly environment so that learning and teaching are maximized.
-As this primary purpose is accomplished through procedures that support a positive atmosphere, the staff of HWMS teaches and models the expected behaviors.
-Students have the responsibility to respect other students and the HWMS staff, to comply with school and classroom rules and policies, and be ready to accept the consequences of their actions if they violate these rules or policies.
+As this primary purpose is accomplished through procedures that support a positive atmosphere, the staff of HMS teaches and models the expected behaviors.
+Students have the responsibility to respect other students and the HMS staff, to comply with school and classroom rules and policies, and be ready to accept the consequences of their actions if they violate these rules or policies.
 Adults should serve as positive role models.
 It is their duty to objectively determine accurate facts in discipline situations and listen attentively to students before administering disciplinary measures.
-HWMS students are rewarded through the PBIS program for demonstrating the expected behaviors throughout the building.
+HMS students are rewarded through the PBIS program for demonstrating the expected behaviors throughout the building.

 The foundation of PBIS (Positive Behavior Interventions and Supports) is to define, teach, and support appropriate student behaviors in order to create a more positive school environment.
 These definitions, teachings, and supports must be consistent throughout the entire building.
 Our district chose the acronym P.R.I.D.E.
+(Preparation, Respect,

-(Preparation, Respect, Integrity, Discipline, Excellence) to help focus our efforts in teaching appropriate social and academic behaviors.
+Integrity, Discipline, Excellence) to help focus our efforts in teaching appropriate social and academic behaviors.
 Each building was then given the challenge to determine what PRIDE looked like in specific areas of their own buildings.
-PRIDE at HWMS:
+PRIDE at HMS: